Yandex Cloud

 varname << <query>

-Then, you can use the result as a standard Jupyter variable.
+From there, you can treat the result as any other Jupyter variable.

 output = %yq SELECT 1 as column1